-- CarParts.com offer a wide selection of cam sensors replacements, which price ranges from as low as $3 to $260.
+- CarParts.com offers a wide selection of cam sensors replacements, with prices ranging from as low as $3 to $260.

 - A faulty camshaft position sensor is easy to trace and symptoms are pretty straightforward, such as illuminated Check Engine light, ignition failure, poor acceleration, and jerking.

 - Typically, the camshaft position sensor fails after completing its service life, which is usually almost as long as your car’s expected life span.

 - Faulty camshaft position sensor makes your car unsafe to drive due to sudden changes in its driving conditions.

 Internal combustion engines are the most common type of engine powering the cars you see on the road.
 Powered by either gasoline or diesel, combustion engines consist of multiple mechanical parts essential for fuel combustion.
 The combustion process needs the right amount of fuel and vapor entering the valve at the perfect time.
 To time the opening and closing of the poppet valves, camshafts are installed on top of them.